AutonomousFieldRoboticsLab/SVIn/README.md

 ## Running with GoPro Dataset ##

-Run the launch file for Cave:
+Run the launch file for GoPro 9:

 ```bash
 source install/setup.bash